CuiWeicw/CuiWeicw.github.io/_pages/about.md

 * From 2018 to 2021, I was Postdoctoral Fellow at the School of Computer Science, University of New South Wales (UNSW), Australia.

 * I obtained my Ph.D.
 Degree from Northeastern University, China at 2018 under the supervision of Prof. Xiaochun Yang.
 From 2017 to 2018, I was a joint-training Ph.D. student of UNSW.
-After graduation, I have been working at UNSW as a Postdoctoral Fellow under the supervision of Prof. Wei Wang.

 * My research interests are DB+AI, Text Mining, NLP, and related applications.